-Aloe Vera is a medicinal plant that is anti-microbial, so it can kill the fungi that causes your dandruff.
-It is also rich in vitamins and nutrients, which can improve your hair's health.
+Aloe vera is a medicinal plant that is anti-microbial, so it can kill the fungus that causes your dandruff.
+It is also rich in vitamins and nutrients, which can improve your hair's overall health.

 You can easily grow an aloe vera plant and extract its pulp.

-- Use the pulp of one aloe vera leaf and blend into a gel.
+- Use the pulp of one aloe vera leaf and blend it into a gel.

 - Rub the gel onto your itchy scalp.

 - Leave it on for 30 minutes and then rinse off.

 Baking soda can do wonders to remove dandruff and white flakes from your hair.
 Add some of it to your shampoo to form a paste.
 The baking soda will remove product build-up.